OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Changing the return value to:0x0
  22475 ms  -[JailbreakDetectionVC isJailbroken]
  ```
  Please note that there were two calls to `-[JailbreakDetectionVC isJailbroken]`, which corresponds to two physical taps on the app GUI.

- Frida is very powerful and versatile tool.
+ Frida is a very powerful and versatile tool.
 Refer to the documentation [17] to get more details.

 #### On Non-Jailbroken Devices